-The latest issue, which reports discoveries from researchers at ARS laboratories nationwide, can be found at: https://www.ars.usda.gov/oc/fnrb/2019/fnrb0719/
+The popular online newsletter reports discoveries from researchers at ARS laboratories nationwide.

 Among other findings, the current issue reports:

-ARS Food and Nutrition Research Briefs is available on the web.
-Readers can sign up for either of two email options: They can receive the full text of the newsletter by email or simply an advisory when a new issue has been posted online.
+ARS Food and Nutrition Research Briefs is offered with color photos and illustrations on the Web.
+And by clicking the "subscribe" link on the newsletter's home page, readers can sign up for either of two e-mail options: They can receive the full text of the newsletter by e-mail, or simply an advisory that a new issue has been posted to the Web.